 The Lord shall hold them in derision.

 Then He shall speak to them in His wrath,

 On My holy hill of Zion.”
 (Ps 2:1-6)

 Apparently the Lord has no issue with recognizing Jerusalem… as the seat of His soon-coming King!
-For more on Israel’s place in end-time prophecy, please see this post: Israel’s Birth: Two Truths and a Lie.
+For more on Israel’s place in end-time prophecy, please see this post.

 The refugees in Gaza may repeat a narrative about “right of return” to their villages, but make no mistake: at the end of the day the raging in Gaza is about Jerusalem and her glorious prophetic destiny.
 “As in the days of Noah” (Luke 17:26, Gen 6:11), the earth today is filled with violence–חָמָ֗ס– and again the word used in these Hebrew passages is Hamas!

 As the last-days prophetic picture continues to fall into place, I am confident we haven’t heard the final word from Hamas, or from the nations raging against God and against His ultimate redemptive plan for “the holy hill of Zion.”
 (Ps 2:6)